ayust/alpha-guide/content/upgrading-ships/minmatar/talwar.md

 As a starter fit, this fit makes limited use of rigging, since many "optimal" rigs are often relatively expensive and may be difficult to find near your starter station.

-This ship is fit with one `Small Anti-EM Screen Reinforcer I` rig and one `Small Anti-Thermal Screen Reinforcer I` rig, to improve the shields' resistance to damage.
+This ship is fit with one `Small EM Shield Reinforcer I` rig and one `Small Thermal Shield Reinforcer I` rig, to improve the shields' resistance to damage.

 It is also fit with a `Small Processor Overclocking Unit I` rig, to improve the ship's CPU.
 Without this rig, it cannot bring all the modules in the fit